& Burlesque History & Lingo

 Walking off Cold Flopping, leaving the stage at the end of your act while leaving the audience unimpressed.

-West Coasting Many west coast houses had fly galleries built too low to fly drops unless they were first 'west coasted': reefed like a sail (bundled up and tied at intervals to the batten suspending the drop.)
-Similar techniques include "tripping" (folding in half by securing the bottom of the drop, fitted with a second batten, up to the fly batten) and "breasting" (tripping, then tripping again).
+West Coasting Many west coast houses had low fly galleries, too low to fly drops unless they were first 'west coasted': reefed like a sail (bundled up and tied at intervals to the batten suspending the drop.)
+Alternately, may refer to the sloppy practice of simply bunching up a drop and stuffing it into a packing box.
+Similar techniques include "tripping" (folding in half by securing the bottom of the drop, fitted with a second batten, up to the fly batten) and "breasting" ( tripping, then tripping again using a third batten installed Ύ of the way down the drop).

 Wheels Theater circuits, chains of theaters under the same management.